-- 10.1 A charge is now the only type of security interest which can be created by a person under English law. - 10.2 Mortgages, security assignments, pledges and contractual liens are abolished. - 10.3 Accordingly, if:

-- (a) A purports to: - (i) transfer a proprietary interest in an asset to B, or, - (ii) create a proprietary interest over an asset in favour of B; and - (b) that proprietary interest secures the performance of a secured obligation, then it is a charge, regardless of its characterisation by the parties.
+- 10.1 A charge is now the only type of security interest which can be created by a person under English law. - Mortgages, security assignments, pledges and contractual liens are abolished can no longer be created, but will be treated as charges. - 10.3 Accordingly, if: - (a) A purports to: - (i) transfer a proprietary interest in an asset to B, or, - (ii) create a proprietary interest over an asset in favour of B; and - (b) that proprietary interest secures the performance of a secured obligation, then it is a charge, regardless of its characterisation by the parties.

-- 10.4 The following examples illustrate the application of this principle. - 10.5 Example 1:
+10.4 The following examples illustrate the application of this principle.